AdamsTaiwan/Build-Downloader/README.md

 - Download slides
 - Download videos
 - Generate text for OneNote
-- Can now download resources from Ignite 2019
-- Build 2019 is no longer available
+- Previous Build and Ignite feeds are marked as closed, but still loadable from local store
-- Build 2020 is now available
+- Build 2023 is now available
-- Ignite 2020 is now available
+- Ignite 2023 is now available
 - Now Multi-Targets: .Net 4.7.2 and .Net 8.0

 ## Usage